 Are you thankful for words?
 The smallest part of language that conveys meaning?
 The certain words of truth, bringing wisdom and knowledge, are necessary to know and believe God.
 They communicate the excellent things He has prepared for His elect (I Cor 2:1-16).
-God had taught Solomon the importance of words, so he reminded his readers to consider the great gift he gave them - the certain words of truth (Pr 22:17-21).
+God had taught Solomon the importance of words, so this wise king reminded his readers to consider the great gift he gave them – certain words of truth (Pr 22:17-21).

 God chose to communicate to His elect children by words.
 He could have created music videos, an elaborate picture book with heartwarming scenes, warm and fuzzy feelings by dramatizations, chanting in Arabic, mumbling in Hindi, Charismatic tongues, or a special food to convey truth.
 But He chose the teaching of His inspired words (Deut 4:1-19; 6:4-9; 8:3; 11:18-21; 12:28-32; 17:18-20; 18:18-19; 27:1-3,8,26; 28:14; 29:19-20,29).

 Trust in the Lord is not by feelings – it is by faith, which comes before feelings, and faith is usually contrary to feelings.
 Your heart is deceitful above all things and desperately wicked (Jer 17:9-10), and you must believe this indictment to be saved from that internal liar (Pr 28:26; 26:12).
 Instead, put all your confidence in God’s written revelation and reject anything that contradicts it, whether it comes from within you or outside you.